AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

     }
 ```
 ## Destructuring assignments
-`solidity` uses rules for destructuring assignments and supports the full or part of return values of the function.
+`Solidity` internally allows tuple types, i.e. a list of objects of potentially different types whose number is a constant at compile-time.
+The tuples can be used to return multiple values at the same time.

-- Read all return values: declare the variables to be assigned and separate them  by `, ` in order.
+- Variables declared with type and assigned from the returned tuple, not all elements have to be specified (but the number must match):
 ```solidity
         uint256 _number;
         bool _bool;
         uint256[3] memory _array;
         (_number, _bool, _array) = returnNamed();
 ```
-- Read part of return values: declare the variables to read in return values and the variables not to read can be left out.
-In the following code, we only read the return value ` _bool `, but not ` _ number` and ` _array `:
+- Assign part of return values: Components can be left out.
+In the following code, we only assign the return value ` _bool2 `, but not ` _ number` and ` _array `:
 ```solidity
         (, _bool2, ) = returnNamed();
 ```

 ## Verify on Remix
-- View the results of the three return methods after deploying the contract
+- Deploy the contract, and check the return values of the functions.

 ![](./img/4-1.png)